 With age-related deterioration established as one of the most prevalent degenerative disc disease causes, we can take a closer look at how disc deterioration occurs and how it can produce symptoms.
 It starts with knowing the two main components of a disc:

 - Nucleus pulposus – This is the liquid center portion of the disc, composed primarily of gelatinous proteins and water.
 As the body ages, and as the disc is subjected to the stress and strain of movement, the nucleus can begin to lose water content.

 - Annulus fibrosus – This is the cartilaginous, layered outer wall of the disc.
-As the nucleus loses water, the outer wall takes on more and more of the responsibility upporting the adjacent vertebrae.
+As the nucleus loses water, the outer wall takes on more of the responsibility of supporting the adjacent vertebrae.
 The additional pressure this causes eventually takes a toll on the outer wall, which can begin to crack or tear.

 Treating degenerative disc disease

-While the causes of degenerative disc disease are not preventable, related symptoms – back pain, neck pain, tingling, muscle weakness, numbness, stiffness, and inflammation – typically can be managed using conservative treatment methods.
-If symptoms persist after several weeks or months of conservative treatment, contact Laser Spine Institute to learn about our innovative, minimally invasive procedures used to treat the symptoms of degenerative disc disease and several other common neck and back conditions.
+While the causes of degenerative disc disease are not preventable, related symptoms –neck pain, back pain, tingling, muscle weakness, numbness, stiffness and inflammation – typically can be managed using conservative treatment methods.
+If symptoms persist after several weeks or months of conservative treatment, contact Laser Spine Institute to learn about our innovative, minimally invasive procedures used to address the symptoms of degenerative disc disease and several other common neck and back conditions.